Pine Needle Essential Oil: History, Uses and Benefits

 Prior to the distillation of pine oil, the needles and young twigs are chopped into small pieces in order to pack the still as tightly as possible.
 Steam distillation yields approximately 0.25% to 0.35% of colourless to pale yellow essential oil.
 The fragrance of pine needle essential oil is fresh, sweet-green, with fruity, resinous and balsamic overtones that are very reminiscent of the fresh needles.

 Pine needle essential oil has a wide range of uses, including a powerful antiseptic quality that can be put to great use during the cold and ‘flu season.
-Vaporising this oil can help to stop the spread of infection whilst also clearing a stuffy nose.
+Vaporising this oil can help to clear a stuffy nose.
 Used in massage, its rubefacient and diuretic properties are invaluable for muscular aches and pains, arthritis, rheumatism, fluid retention and cellulite.

 Although not commonly documented, pine needle oil appears to have a mild analgesic action that really helps ease the pain of stiff joints and muscles.
 Pine oil acts as a tonic to the whole system making it good for convalescence as well as boosting the emotions, bringing upliftment and strength to negativity, sadness, nervous exhaustion and stress.
 It is a strengthening and grounding oil.

-Classed as a top note, pine needle essential oil adds a fresh, green note wherever it is used, and works especially well with cypress, cedar atlas and virginian, citronella, juniper berry, lavender, lemongrass, linaloe wood, marjoram sweet, peppermint, rosemary, sandalwood, spearmint and most citrus oils.
+Classed as a top note, pine needle essential oil adds a fresh, green note wherever it is used, and works especially well with cypress, cedar atlas and virginian, citronella, juniper berry, lavender, lemongrass, linaloe, marjoram sweet, peppermint, rosemary, sandalwood, spearmint and most citrus oils.